 You need to do more than just capture the lead, though.
 You need to get relevant information early in the process that you can use in subsequent steps.
 If you only sell to large companies, for example, you may want to ask every lead the size of the company they work in.
 Here's how CoSchedule does that with a free tool:

 You might ask people for their job titles, their location, their industry, or anything else that's relevant to your team.
 Then put all of that information into your sales lead tracker (preferably automatically).
-Any tools you can use to make this process easier will save you a lot of time.
-You can enrich contacts in Close with our Clearbit integration, for example, saving you the time of manually searching for contact information.
+Save time in this process by using B2B data providers to gather relevant information.

 How likely is the lead to buy?
 Just because someone is a lead, doesn't mean they're likely to be a good customer.
 Think about lead generation using a lead magnet—like our Sales Hiring Playbook.
 Not everyone who downloads it is a qualified prospect—some people just want to read about hiring.

 How you go about qualifying depends on the nature of your marketing and sales funnel.
 You might do online research, ask the lead to answer a few questions during the lead generation process, or even look at their email address.

 If a lead isn't qualified, they get kicked out of the lead management process.
 They're no longer a lead, and you don't have to worry about them anymore.

 People that remain in the process, though, are qualified leads, and can now be sorted into groups with lead scoring.
 Lead scoring helps you prioritize which leads to pursue; those with a high score are more likely to become customers, so your salespeople should call them first.

 You might assign a few points based on the size of the lead's company, their job role, the location of the company, the technology they use, or anything else that's relevant to your sales team.